 Monday, December 12, 2022 @ 5:00 pm – 6:00 pm EST

-Presented by Dr. Chris Gaines, Superintendent, Mehlville School District (MO); Dr. Kelly May-Vollmar, Superintendent, Desert Sands Unified School District (CA); and Dr. Aaron Spence, Superintendent, Virginia Beach City Public Schools (VA)
+Presented by Dr. Chris Gaines, Superintendent, Mehlville School District (MO); Dr. Kelly May-Vollmar, Superintendent, Desert Sands Unified School District (CA); and David Din, Chief Information Officer, Virginia Beach City Public Schools (VA)

 Moderated by Ann McMullan, Project Director, CoSN (Consortium for School Networking) EmpowerED Superintendents Initiative